MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 ### Integrated authentication isn't enabled

-This situation might be related to integrated authentication issues.
-To resolve this kind of error, make sure that the **Integrated Windows Authentication** option is enabled in **Internet Options**.
+Refers to a configuration issue where Integrated Windows Authentication (IWA) is not configured correctly.
+To resolve this issue, make sure that the **Integrated Windows Authentication** option is enabled in **Internet Options** settings.

 ### Wrong Internet zone